Pay gaps at Nationwide

 Our mean gender and ethnicity pay gaps

-As of 5 April 2023 our mean gender pay gap is 27.5% and our mean ethnicity pay gap is 6.4%.
-Both our mean gender pay gap and ethnicity pay gap have decreased.
+As of 5 April 2024, our mean gender pay gap is 26.8% and our mean ethnicity pay gap is 6.9%.
+Our mean gender gap has decreased, whilst our mean ethnicity pay gap has slightly increased.

-This year, we have increased the proportion of women across the society, most significantly in our leadership, manager and specialist roles, which is why our gender pay gap has decreased.
+This year, through more inclusive hiring we have increased the proportion of men into our customer-facing and support roles, with proportionately more women being hired into our specialist, manager and leadership roles, which is why our gender pay gap has decreased.

 You can read more about our pay gaps, and our commitment to inclusion and diversity, in our downloadable narrative and related links.